-Lea arning outcomes Assessment criteria Evidence type Portfolio reference Date inform relatir work a when Interpret the given information relating to the information relating to the work and resources when preparing 1.2 Comply with information assessments and method Interpret and extract relevant information from drawings, specifications, method statements, risk assessments, schedules and manufacturers' information. work and resources when preparing thatching materials Comply with information and/or instructions derived from risk assessments and method statements.
+L Learning outcomes Assessment criteria Portfolio reference Date 1 Interpret the given information relating to the specifications, method statements, risk assess Interpret and extract relevant information from drawings, specifications, method statements, risk assessments, schedules and manufacturers' information. work and resources when preparing thatching materials 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
 1.4 Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, manufacturers' information and current regulations governing buildings and associated with historical conservation and the preparation of thatching materials.

-Learning outcomes Asses ssment criteria Evidence type Portfolio reference Date 2 Know how to comply with relevant legislation and official guidance when preparing thatching materials 2.1 Describe their responsibilities regarding potential accidents and health hazards, whilst working: in the workplace, at height, in confined spaces, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting. materials 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
+Learning outcomes Asses sment criteria Evidence type Portfolio reference Date 2 Know how to comply with relevant legislation and official guidance when preparing thatching materials 2.1 Describe their responsibilities regarding potential accidents and health hazards, whilst working: in the workplace, at height, in confined spaces, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting. materials 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
 2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
 2.4 Describe the types of fire extinguishers available when preparing thatching materials and describe how and when they are used.

-Lea arning outcomes Assessment criteria Evidence type Portfolio reference Date 3 3 Maintain safe and healthy working practices when preparing thatching 3.1 Use health and safety control equipment and access equipment (if applicable) safely to carry out the activity in accordance with current legislation and organisational requirements when preparing thatching materials. materials 3.2 Comply with information relating to specific risks to health when preparing thatching materials.
+L earning outcomes Asses Assessment criteria Portfolio reference Date Maintain safe and healthy working practices when preparing thatching 3.1 Use health and safety control equipment and access equipment (if applicable) safely to carry out the activity in accordance with current legislation and organisational requirements when preparing thatching materials. materials 3.2 Comply with information relating to specific risks to health when preparing thatching materials.
 3.3 Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to preparing thatching materials, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given instructions.
 3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards.

-Lea arning outcomes Assessment criteria Evidence type Portfolio reference Date 4 Select the required quantity and 4.1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment. quality of resources for the methods of work to prepare 4.2 Describe the characteristics, quality, uses, sustainability limitations and defects associated with the resources in relation to: thatching materials cereal straw, water reed, sedge grass, heather, marram, bent, bracken, rush, flax and turf (other suitable material) coppice materials (spars, sways and liggers) hand and/or portable powered tools and equipment.
+Lea arning outcomes Assessment criteria Evidence type Portfolio reference Date 4 Select the required quantity and 4.1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment. quality of resources for the methods of work to prepare thatching materials 4.2 Describe the characteristics, quality, uses, sustainability limitations and defects associated with the resources in relation to: cereal straw, water reed, sedge grass, heather, marram, bent, bracken, rush, flax and turf (other suitable material) coppice materials (spars, sways and liggers) hand and/or portable powered tools and equipment.
 4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.
 4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
 4.5 Describe any potential hazards associated with the resources and methods of work.
 4.6 Describe how to calculate quantity, length, area and wastage associated with the method/procedure to prepare thatching materials.